 The MCO must inform individuals requesting the STAR+PLUS program of prescription coverage available through the STAR+PLUS program and the Medicare Part D program.
 The following information regarding the impact of the Medicare Part D program on members must be explained to the applicant:

-If a member is considered dual-eligible (receiving both Medicare and Medicaid), the member obtains prescriptions first through Medicare Part D or, for certain prescribed drugs excluded from Medicare Part D, through the Vendor Drug Program.
+If a member is considered dual-eligible (receiving both Medicare and Medicaid), the member obtains prescriptions first through Medicare Part D or, for certain prescribed drugs excluded from Medicare Part D, through the VDP.

 Drug coverage through Medicare is limited to each drug plan's formulary and may not cover all of the prescribed medications required for the member.
-Prescriptions not covered by Medicare Part D may be paid by the Medicaid Vendor Drug Program; however, the Medicaid Vendor Drug formulary does not cover certain prescription drugs and over-the-counter medications.
+Prescriptions not covered by Medicare Part D may be paid by the Medicaid VDP; however, the Medicaid Vendor Drug formulary does not cover certain prescription drugs and over-the-counter medications.

-Members who participate in Medicare Part D are responsible for purchasing any medications and copayments for medications not covered through Medicare Part D or the Medicaid Vendor Drug Program.
+Members who participate in Medicare Part D are responsible for purchasing any medications and copayments for medications not covered through Medicare Part D or the Medicaid VDP.

-Members not participating, or those choosing private insurance over Medicare Part D, are also responsible for purchasing medications and copayments for medications not covered by Medicare Part D or the Medicaid Vendor Drug Program.
+Members not participating, or those choosing private insurance over Medicare Part D, are also responsible for purchasing medications and copayments for medications not covered by Medicare Part D or the Medicaid VDP.

 Members eligible for both Medicare and Medicaid can receive assistance with prescription costs through the Low Income Subsidy program.
 These members pay little or no premiums and no deductibles.
 Drug copayment amounts could range from $1 to $5.